aaronfeingold/ajf-portfolio/README.md

 **NOTE**
 - This project uses Node v16.
 See nvmrc.

+## Cloudflare Integrations

+- Stored PDF in bucket on R2
+- Use Worker to get a signedUrl
+- This will allow for secure download, and the ability to upload a new resume without website redeployment

 ## Running

 To run the project locally, use the following command: